After airing on Channel 5 earlier this year, The Cuckoo has landed on Netflix, introducing a brand new audience to the eerie thriller.

 As per the synopsis, Sian "acts too familiar with Nick, borrows Jessica’s clothes and builds an increasingly inappropriate rapport with Alice".

-But is the new four-part series based on a true story?
+Naturally, viewers may be wondering whether the tense thriller is based on a true story.
 Read on to find out more about the inspirations behind the new Channel 5 drama.

 Is The Cuckoo based on a true story?